waves

 Solid-state batteries store and distribute energy via redox reactions.
 The cathode undergoes reduction and the anode endures oxidation, allowing the battery to store and release energy as necessar.

-However, solid-state batteries are also more expensive to produce and have shorter lifespans than liquid batteries.
-Despite these challenges, solid-state batteries are an exciting new technology with the potential to revolutionize the way we power our devices.
+But compared to liquid batteries, solid-state batteries also cost more to make and have shorter lifespans.
+Solid-state batteries are an innovative new technology that has the potential to completely change how we power our gadgets, despite these difficulties.

 electric mobility